 Also of interest is that Raritan has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Raritan are very well educated compared to the average community in the nation: 34.73% of adults in Raritan have a bachelor's degree or even advanced degree.
+The education level of Raritan citizens is very high relative to the national average among all cities (21.84%): 36.52% of adults in Raritan have a bachelor's degree or even advanced degree.

-Raritan is a very ethnically-diverse borough.
+Raritan is an extremely ethnically-diverse borough.
 The people who call Raritan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Raritan residents report their race to be White, followed by Asian.
 Raritan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.75% of the borough’s residents.
+People of Hispanic or Latino origin account for 17.78% of the borough’s residents.
 Important ancestries of people in Raritan include Polish, Irish, German, and English.